 But, whether or not your team participates in the Pride program, the Open Championships requires that you abide by its dress code which is as follows:

 All participants must wear a shirt and casual slacks, trousers or jeans.
-Traditional collared shirts, mock-collared shirts and collarless bowling jerseys are all permitted.
-Mock collars and collarless bowling jerseys may NOT be work with jeans.
+Traditional collared shirts, mock-collared shirts and collarless bowling jerseys all are permitted.
+Mock collars and collarless bowling jerseys may NOT be worn with jeans.
 Women may wear Capri pants provided the length is below the knees.
 Female participants can also wear skirts, culottes or skorts that extend beyond their fingers when their arms are extended down by their sides.

 Examples of prohibited attire include, but are not limited to: